April 2, 2022

 Although the cliffs above the Upper Mary Lake were rocky, the trail certainly was not.
 We were back to slogging through the mud again, but at least there wasn’t any more snow to contend with today

-About three hours into the morning, I made it to a some cabled fencing designed to keep livestock out of some upcoming wildlife refuge.
+About three hours into the morning, I made it to some cabled fencing designed to keep livestock out of an upcoming wildlife refuge.
 Small yellow signs reminded users to be mindful of the fencing as the AZT forked in two directions.
 Hikers were free to walk through the area, but horses and riders needed to detour around it and join back up at the far end of the wetlands.

 This area was also where I came across Lowell Observatory and its cluster of small white buildings housing giant telescopes in the desert south of Flagstaff.
-Lowell Observatory is probably most famous for discovering the dwarf planet Pluto (back in 1930), but the telescopes inside these research facilities are some of the world’s most powerful tools to explore the Milky Way and our solar system.
+Lowell Observatory is probably most famous for discovering the dwarf planet Pluto (back in 1930).

-There’s even a Naval observatory there where astronomers which can record images of stars and determine positions on earth for GPS monitoring and time-keeping.
+The telescopes inside these research facilities are among the world’s most powerful tools for exploring the Milky Way and our solar system.
+There’s even a Naval observatory there where astronomers can record images of stars and determine positions on earth for GPS monitoring and time-keeping.

-Of course, I wouldn’t get to see any of the details of these massive telescopes as I walked by because they were concealed inside their domed roofs.
-But their location out here on the Colorado Plateau is a genuine testament to the region’s high altitude, clear skies, and lack of nighttime light pollution.
+Of course, I wouldn’t get to see any of the details of these massive telescopes as I walked by today because they were concealed inside their domed roofs.
+But their location on the Colorado Plateau is a genuine testament to the region’s high altitude, clear skies, and lack of nighttime light pollution.

 DRIED UP LAKES

 Yet it seemed so much longer than just seven days!
-Over the past week, I’d hiked along the Highline Trail, climbed above the Mogollon Rim, hitched all the way into Winslow to avoid the snowstorm, gotten to know Elliot and Volt significantly better, post-holed though lots of snow, and trudged through mud in the Coconino Forest.
+Over the past week, I’d hiked along the Highline Trail, climbed above the Mogollon Rim, hitched all the way into Winslow to avoid the snowstorm, gotten to know Elliot and Volt significantly better, post-holed through lots of snow, and trudged through mud in the Coconino Forest.

 The duo shared how they was coming from Marshall Lake and then they excitedly told me about the herd of elk in the valley where he’d camped last night.
 Elk can weigh upwards of 600 pounds, so I’m not sure how jazzed I’d be to see a herd of them in my proximity at camp.
 But the guys seemed overjoyed about the sighting.
 So to each their own.